Pdamadon/codesight-crowdsource-collector/README.md

 # CodeSight Crowdsource Collector

+> **📍 Good Starting Point** - This commit represents a stable, working system with audio-only recording, production WebSocket connectivity, and functional browser extension.
+All core features are operational and ready for enhancement.

 ## 🎯 Overview

 A comprehensive platform for collecting high-quality shopping behavior data to train AI agents for e-commerce automation.
 The system combines screen/audio recording with precise click tracking via browser extension to generate training data for AI models using Playwright automation.